ubc-systopia/dsn-2022-rad-artifact/README.md

 ### Directory Structure

-* [`analysis`](https://github.com/ubc-systopia/cps-security-code/tree/main/analysis) contains the scripts, graphs and documentation for reproducing the analysis on command and power data.
-It also provides the scripts and documentation on performing the analysis to evaluate the performance of RATracer.
+* [`analysis`](https://github.com/ubc-systopia/cps-security-code/tree/main/analysis): The scripts, graphs and documentation for reproducing our analysis of command and power data.
+It also contains the scripts and documentation for evaluating the performance of RATracer.

-* [`dataset`](https://github.com/ubc-systopia/cps-security-code/tree/main/dataset) contains RAD that is stored in the form of .csv files where the supervised experiments are labeled as anamolous or benign and the rest are labeled as unknown procedures.
-It also contains the MongoDB instance for storing RAD.
+* [`dataset`](https://github.com/ubc-systopia/cps-security-code/tree/main/dataset): A collection of .csv files and a MongoDN instance.
+The MongoDB database contains all the original data; the .csv files are extractions from the database and contain labeled data for the supervised experiments as well as a collection of unknown procedures.

-* [`docs`](https://github.com/ubc-systopia/cps-security-code/tree/main/docs) contains additional docs that contains the description of the RAD along with the details of the supervised experiments and their steps.
-Further, they contain steps to install UR simulator and running it via Python script.
+* [`docs`](https://github.com/ubc-systopia/cps-security-code/tree/main/docs): Additional documents that contains the description of the dataset along with the details of the supervised experiments and their steps.
+Also documents the steps to install the UR simulator and run it from Python.

-* [`tracer`](https://github.com/ubc-systopia/cps-security-code/tree/main/tracer) contains the  non-intrusive tracing framework, RATracer that uses the middlebox to collect the command and power trace data and send commands to the modules.
+* [`tracer`](https://github.com/ubc-systopia/cps-security-code/tree/main/tracer): The  non-intrusive tracing framework, RATracer, which uses a middlebox to collect command and power trace data before sending commands to the specific modules.

 ### Getting Started